mauriziocarella/mauriziocarella/README.md

 ### Hi there 👋

-I'm a 5 years experienced full stack developer skilled in React, NodeJS, Laravel, PHP, MySQL, MongoDB.
-I am actually full-time employed as project manager/web developer at [Meway SRL](https://meway.it/).
+I'm a 8 years experienced full stack developer skilled in React, NodeJS, Laravel, PHP, MySQL, MongoDB.

 Find out some projects I have developed and all my contact information on my website [mauriziocarella.it](https://mauriziocarella.it)